clonematthew/messenger-analysis/README.md

 3. Analyse how the number of messages sent relates to time of the day
 4. Analyse the content of the messages; most common words, phrases etc
 5. Emoji analysis?
+6. Display multiple sets of data on a single graph (e.g messages shared with 2,3 + people per day graph)